Kelis discography

-American singer and songwriter Kelis has released six studio albums, one live album, one compilation album, 39 singles (including 21 as a featured artist), and 29 music videos.
+American singer and songwriter Kelis has released six studio albums, one live album, one compilation album, 41 singles (including 21 as a featured artist), and 29 music videos.
 At age 16, she left her parents' home; at the age of 20 she was signed to Virgin Records.
-Her debut single, "Caught Out There", was released in 1999, reaching number 54 on the Billboard Hot 100 and number four in the United Kingdom.
+Her debut single, "Caught Out There", was released in 1999, reaching number 54 on the Billboard Hot 100 and number four on the UK Singles Chart in the United Kingdom.
 Her debut album, Kaleidoscope, was released in December 1999 and charted at number 144 on the Billboard 200, and has sold 249,000 copies in the country to date.
 In the United Kingdom, it was certified gold and has sold over 167,000 copies.
 Two more singles were released from the album: "Good Stuff" which reached the UK top twenty and "Get Along with You" which failed to chart in the US and charted poorly in the UK.
 In 2001, her second studio album, Wanderland, was released and featured similar "raw emotion and sophisticated musicianship" of her debut album.
 The album was not released in the United States, however, and the only single, "Young, Fresh n' New", charted poorly.

 In 2003, she signed with Arista Records and released the single "Milkshake".
 The song reached number three on the US Billboard Hot 100, becoming her best-charting single to date.
 The song was the lead single for the album Tasty, which was released in December 2003.
 Arista later folded (although it would be relaunched in 2018) and Kelis was transferred to Jive Records.
 In Europe, she was still signed to Virgin, and singles continued to be released there.
-Tasty was certified gold in the United States, becoming Kelis' first album to be certified by the Recording Industry Association of America.
+Tasty was certified gold in the United States, becoming Kelis's first album to be certified by the Recording Industry Association of America.
 It has sold 535,000 copies in the US to date.
 In 2006, her next album, Kelis Was Here, was released on Jive Records.
 The album was preceded by the lead single, "Bossy".
 The single was certified double platinum in the US and reached the top twenty of the US Hot 100.
 The album debuted at number ten on the US Billboard 200 and has sold 160,000 copies in the United States to date.
 The album's third single, "Lil Star", features Cee-Lo Green, and reached number three in the UK and number eight in Ireland.